Robocup-Lyontech/Robocup-Lyontech.github.io/_posts/2019-11-19-Internship.md

 - "Clean up" scenarios : Develop and test the "Clean Up" scenario on the 2 robots.
 First without grasping for the 2 robots.
 Then with grasping for OPL

 ### Internship 3 (at CITI-Lab): Constraint Naviguation
+- SSPL :
   - Naviguation and SLAM based on  RTAB-Map with  Pepper Robot (external computer device and embedded )
   - Naviguation strategies for constraint environnements as door crossing with  rotation, translation and update of the map
   - Benchmarking of influence of network capcacities
+- SSPL & OPL :
 - Definition of Restaurant scenario
 - Premilary work on people following